BlueBrain/nexus/src/main/paradox/docs/api/1.0/kg/kg-resources-api.md

 where...

-- `{full_text_search_query}`: String - can be provided to select only the resources in the collection that have attribute values matching (containing) the provided token; when this field is provided the results will also include score values for each result
 - `{from}`: Number - is the parameter that describes the offset for the current query; defaults to `0`
 - `{size}`: Number - is the parameter that limits the number of results; defaults to `20`
 - `{deprecated}`: Boolean - can be used to filter the resulting resources based on their deprecation status